jpolitz/jpolitz.github.com/notes/_posts/2020-07-10-repl-problems.md

 seen that cause struggles based on a developing understanding of this state:

 - A learner defines a variable at interactions and expects it to be defined when they next edit their program, or after re-running the program to restart interactions.
 - A learner defines a variable in their program, but there is an error in the program on run, so it isn't defined at interactions.
 The learner is confused when they can't use that variable (this may lead to trying to define it at interactions, and so on).
 Different systems define different behavior on errors from programs, too, from defining nothing, to defining variables up to the error, to continuing past the error and defining some variables in future entries.
-- A learner makes an edit to their program and doesn't re-run it, and expects newly-written definitions from the program to be available at interactions.
+- <div class='sidenote'>DrRacket (along with its predecessor DrScheme) has a clear warning for the case of an edited definitions window that has not been re-run.</a>A learner makes an edit to their program and doesn't re-run it, and expects newly-written definitions from the program to be available at interactions.
 - A learner makes an edit to their program and doesn't re-run it, and the edit introduced an error that they don't notice until much later due to a “working” interactions area.
 - A learner gets used to clicking a distinct “Run” button/shortcut to run the program, and starts clicking it to try and run individual interactions (rather than pressing Enter), which resets the interactions area by re-running the program.

 Any of these patterns can easily get a learner stuck enough that an instructor's advice is needed to get unstuck.
 They all have to do with